 - At least one drop cloth

 You don’t have to buy a new car seat, but never buy a used one from someone you don’t know—it’s hard to imagine that someone would endanger a child by selling a seat that had been in an accident, but it happens.
-If you don’t own a car, look into secure bike trailers, or a canopied infant carrier to prevent them getting sick on public transit.
+If you don’t own a car, look into secure bike trailers, a carrier worn on a hip, or a canopied infant carrier to prevent them getting sick on public transit.

 3. Preparing future big brothers and sisters